 This blog was written before the COVID Pandemic.
 The COVID epidemics played havoc on the travel business.
 In 2022, Fifty Plus Nomad decided to focus on traveling and living in Mexico and language learning posts.
 We will only update these long-term travel-related posts on a time-permitting basis.
 We would appreciate your comments and updates on these posts.

-When I started my Fifty-Plus Nomad adventures in 2011, airlines began frequently changing their schedules after I purchased the ticket.
+When I started my Fifty Plus Nomad adventures in 2011, airlines frequently changed their schedules after purchasing the ticket.
 By 2020, somewhere around 33% of all my flights were changed.

-I can’t think of a single incidence when the flight schedule change was better for me.
-(However, I sometimes got a refund and rebooked my flight on another airline with a better schedule and/or price).
+I can’t remember a single incidence when the flight schedule change was better for me.
+(However, I sometimes got a refund and rebooked my flight on another airline with a better schedule and price).

 - The departure time for the flight by several hours.

 - Extended or even sometimes reduced how long your trip lasts.